Teradata/developer-resources/docs/resources/index.md

 ---
 id: resources-ai-unlimited
 title: Other resources
-description: Find more installation-related information here.
+description: Find resources related to installation, and more.
 sidebar_label: Other resources
-sidebar_position: 4
+sidebar_position: 5
 pagination_prev: null
 pagination_next: null
 ---

 # Other resources

-Here you'll find more installation-related, and other, resources.
+Find resources related to installation, and more.